 A haiku is a three-line poem that originated in Japan during the seventh century.
-These poems are usually written about nature and capture a single image or moment it time.
+These poems are usually written about nature and capture a single image or moment in time.
 The structure is based on syllables: five in the first line, seven in the second and five in the third.

-With my haiku poetry activity, students will use vocabulary words to write haikus that conjure up thoughts of falling leaves and crisp air.
+With my fall haiku poetry activity, students will use vocabulary words to write haikus that conjure up thoughts of falling leaves and crisp air.
 Since I cut out the leaves on the fall-inspired haiku poetry worksheet and use them to decorate a bulletin board or our classroom door, I always have students first practice the haiku structure and choosing words with the right number of syllables: ________ in the ________ ___________ a ____________ to ___________ Yearning for __________ ___________.

-Once students have practiced writing haikus, I pass out the fall poetry worksheet and encourage students to reflect on nature.
+Once students have practiced writing haikus, I pass out the fall haiku worksheet and encourage students to reflect on nature.
 If the weather is particularly nice, I take students outdoors to complete the poetry activity.

 Make sure that your students’ fall haikus include precise vocabulary and vivid imagery.
 I have specified that each leaf have at least two haikus, and that each haiku utilize at least one vocabulary word and one precise image from nature.
 Hopefully this exercises helps to foster vocabulary development as well as a quick and fun poetry exercise and lesson in details and description.